mina86/ansi_colours/README.md

 ## Usage

-This library has C, C++ and Rust bindings and can be easily used from any of those languages.

-For best performance the package contains two separate (but equivalent) implementations of the conversion algorithms: one written in C and another written in Rust.
-Since version 1.0.4 the Rust crate has sped up by over 25% when doing True Colour → ANSI index conversion and % when doing conversion in the other direction.
+This library has C and Rust implementations and can be easily used from either of those languages (as well as from C++ of course).
+The two implementations are equivalent and are provided for best performance.
+Since version 1.0.4 the Rust crate has sped up by 25% when doing True Colour → ANSI index conversion and 75% when doing conversion in the other direction.

 ### Rust